 According to a second view, scale values are measured variables.
 Scales are used to determine empirical effects by relating them to other observable variables.
 These empirical effects in turn can test theoretical explanations that involve constructs, where constructs are abstract and unobservable.
 In this view, scales and constructs are different.
-One cannot reveal constructs through scales, but can nevertheless employ them as measured variables in testing theory.
-Specifically, one can predict how scale values (i.e., observed variables) should co-vary with other observed variables based on theory.
-According to this view, scales are measured variables and researchers should use them in the same way as manipulated variables (though due to the lack of random assignment, scales are subject to selection and history).
-Scales can serve as both independent or dependent variables in psychological experiments.
-Again, in either case, the role of scale values lies in testing a prediction a theory makes for observable variables thus, observable scale values should be used to test unobservable theoretical explanations.
+One cannot infer constructs from scales.
+However, one can predict changes in scale values (i.e., in observed variables) based on the role a construct plays within a theory.
+According to this view, scales are measured variables and researchers should use them in the same way as manipulated variables (though due to scales' lack of random assignment, they are subject to selection and history).
+Again, the role of scale values lies in testing a prediction a theory makes for observable variables-thus, observable scale values test unobservable explanations.

 Next, we evaluate each of the two views as to what it is that a scale value measures.
 We begin with the view that scale values make visible something invisible.
 This idea involves a challenge.
 On the one hand, a set of answers to a scale is an observable variable.
 On the other hand, these answers capture a construct that is not observable.
-The scale developer assumes that the observations after a process of aggregation-somehow reveal the construct, i. e., make it accessible to an observer.
-But on the face of it, we have a contradiction-something that is unobservable but latently observable.
+The scale developer assumes that the observations-after a process of aggregation somehow reveal the construct, i. e., make it accessible to an observer.
+But on the face of it, we have a contradiction in terms-something that is unobservable but latently observable.
 If one asserts that constructs can be revealed by observing answers to items, one cannot also assume that constructs are fully unobservable.
-This may underlie the notion of latent unobservability.
+This may be a basis for the notion of latent unobservability.
 However, we find this notion mysterious because it does not spell out how one moves from the observable to the unobservable.

 Possibly, proponents of this perspective attribute the emergence of the unobservable to statistical aggregation techniques.
 Step 2 of construction validation involves multivariate statistical techniques like factor analysis.
 In statistical parlance, factors explain co-variance among their underlying variables.
 This meaning of explanation in statistics is very different, however, from its meaning in a theory of cause and effect (Alexandrova & Haybron, 2016).
 Statistical aggregation processes during construct validation do not reveal constructs that serve as causes or effects in theoretical explanations.
-Consider an example that there exist particular symptoms that regularly co-occur in patients.
-The symptoms load high on a factor, with their variation being statistically explained by the factor.
-However, whereas this knowledge suggests that the symptoms may have a common cause, it alone does not identify the cause, that is, does not explain why the symptoms occur, what the underlying mechanism is.
+Consider an example that a group of disease symptoms regularly co-occur in patients.
+The symptoms load high on a factor, their variation being statistically explained by the factor.
+However, whereas this knowledge suggests that the symptoms may have a common cause, it alone does not identify the cause, that is, does not explain why the symptoms occur or what the underlying mechanism is.
 The term "explanation" as used in statistics and in theory could thus be a source of misunderstanding.